 - “I’m feeling overwhelmed.
 Can you help me calm down?”

-ChatGPT gives evidence-based suggestions, such as the 4-7-8 breathing technique, writing prompts, or positive reframes like “Today, it is okay to not have it all figured out.”
+ChatGPT provides evidence-based suggestions.
+It includes techniques like the 4-7-8 breathing method, writing prompts, and positive reframes.
+An example is stating, “Today, it is okay not to have it all figured out.”

 3. Motivation and Routine Support